Infinite Banking

 Traditional Bank Loans

 Traditional bank loans are a straightforward alternative, offering quick access to funds with potentially lower initial costs compared to setting up an infinite banking system.
 However, these loans don’t facilitate the compound growth of your investments as infinite banking does.
-They can benefit those needing immediate capital for opportunities that cannot wait for the slower cash value growth within a life insurance policy.
+They can benefit those needing immediate capital for opportunities that can’t wait for the slower cash value growth within a life insurance policy.

 Home Equity Loans